bfanselow/Python-Tutorials/LEARN/Generators/README.md

 ```
 This code will produce the correct result with no memory errors.
 You’ve turned csv_reader() into a generator function.
 It opens a file, loops through each line, and "yields" each row, rather than returning it.
-The keywork "yield" indicates where a value is sent back to the caller just like "return".
+The keyword **yield** indicates where a value is sent back to the caller just like "return".
 However unlike return, you don’t exit the function afterward.
 Instead, the state of the function is remembered so that when next() is called on the generator object, the next iterable result is yielded.

 ### Creating infinite sequences